srahman-24/RJClust/README.md

 # RJClust
-Authors: Shahina Rahman and Valen E. Johnson.
+Maintained by: Shahina Rahman and Valen E. Johnson.

+To use the RJ clustering, the follwing simple steps are needed.

+1. All the .R files and .csv file should be downloaded in the same folder RJ.
+2. Set the current folder as the working directory.
+Example: setwd("~/Documents/Clustering/RJ")
+3. Run the main_RJ.R file.

-The validated labels has two source.
+The validated labels of the Dataset Dyrskot has two source.
 Source1:  De Souto et al 2008, BMC Bioinformatics.
 Authors maintains the repository of all the 32 datasets used in this article.
 The label is obtained from their processed and filtered dataset "dyrskjot-2003_database.csv".
 We call it group1.

 Source2:  Dyrskot et al 2003, Nature Genetics.
 This is the original paper when the data was first published and the data respository is available in ? .
 Along with T2 and T1 Bladder Carcinoma tumors, authors have categorized T2+ tumor cells into three further groups, T2+, T2-grade2 and T2-grade3.
 We denote the labels obtained directly from Page ? of original article by group2.